 Mamallapuram – The Workshop of the Pallavas

-An early reference calls the place ‘Seven Pagodas’.
-It was Gasparo Balbi, in 1590, who first referred the town as ‘Sette Pagodi de’ China’.
-This name was given by the early mariners who passed through the town from a distance on their voyages.
-Many of these mariners did not visit the place in person and most of them just had a look of it from a distance.
-It is assumed that the name ‘Seven Pagodas’ was given because of the seven temples, either located near the shore or visible as group from a distance.
-Balbi mentioned seeing eight pleasant hillocks there.
-Whether he took these hillocks as pagodas or he did see some temples is not very clear.
-This notion of Seven Pagodas led to the theories that there once stood seven majestic temples in the town, and many of these were later encroached upon by the ocean.
+The place was popularly known as ‘Seven Pagodas’ among the visitors and mariners of early period.
+Reference of this name is first found in the accounts of Gasparo Balbi, in 1590, who first referred the town as ‘Sette Pagodi de’ China’.
+This name was given by the early mariners who saw the town from a distance while on their voyages.
+Many of these mariners did not visit the town in person but had glimpse of it from a distance.
+It is believed that the name ‘Seven Pagodas’ was given because of the seven temples, either located near the shore or visible as group from a distance.
+Balbi mentions seeing eight pleasant hillocks there.
+Whether he took these hillocks as pagodas or he saw temples over these hillocks is not very clear.
+This notion of Seven Pagodas led to the theories that there once stood seven majestic temples, in a row, and five of these were later encroached upon by the ocean.
 At present, there are two temples near the shore, located within the Shore Temple complex.
-The natives of the town say that there were five additional temples, which now lie submerged in the ocean.
-Few submerged remains have been brought into light during ocean archaeology conducted during this century.
-However these submerged structures are not in the tune of the five submerged temples.
-With these evidences at hand, it appears that the term Seven Pagodas was just a notional reference to the town with no real meaning behind.
+The natives of the town tells that there were five additional temples, now lie submerged in the ocean.
+Few submerged remains have been brought into light through ocean archaeology confirming that some structure lie submerged, however these submerged structures are not in the tune of five temples of the size comparable to the two standing temples at the shore.

 1984 brought a new heights to the monuments of Mamallapuram.
-By this time, our knowledge about the political and cultural aspects of the monuments was very much clear.
+By this time, our knowledge about the political and cultural aspects of its monuments was very much clear.
 The monuments of Mamallapuram were included in the World Heritage List by UNESCO in 1984.
 This puts the town on the world tourism map and provided much required impetus to conserve and protect these specimens.
 This inclusion in the coveted list allowed the local government bodies to ramp up the town and its connectivity to showcase it to the world tourists.

-Now, Mamallapuram is a bustling small town, decked up with high end hotels and restaurants and boasts superb connectivity to Chennai and other nearby big cities.
+Mamallapuram is now a bustling small town, decked up with high end hotels and restaurants and boasts superb connectivity to Chennai and other nearby large cities.
 It is a well-known and much frequented weekend destination.
 Tourists from all over the world come to witness the exquisite art panels and majestic temples.
 The town receives all with open embrace and cater to the needs to all kinds of visitors.
 In the next chapters of the article, we will go deeper into the art and architecture of these monuments and also touch upon various mysteries surrounding the town.